Pain below the kneecap: common causes and treatment

 1. Patellar tendinitis

-There patellar tendinitis is the main cause of pain below the kneecap.
+Patellar tendinitis is the main cause of pain below the kneecap.

 It is common among athletes who practice: